Bucknell-ECE/Micromanipulator/README.md

 **08**: Move to Target </br>
 <08 TTTTTTTT> TTTTTTTT is the target position in encoder counts (HEX). </br>
 There is no reading back from this command.
-This command is used in function *goToLocation* to drive the stage to move </br>
+This command is used in function *go_to_location* to drive the stage to move </br>

 **10**: View Closed-Loop Status and Position
 <10>.
 Read back <10 SSSSSS PPPPPPPP EEEEEEEE>. </br>